tkoukpari/blog-src/src/2025-06-06-calling-ocaml-from-c-from-swift-in-dune.md

 the [callback](https://ocaml.org/manual/5.3/api/Callback.html) library registers ocaml values with the c runtime

-the c code that [initializes the ocaml runtime](https://ocaml.org/manual/5.3/intfc.html) and includes a function to call the registered ocaml callback.
+here's the c code that [initializes the ocaml runtime](https://ocaml.org/manual/5.3/intfc.html) and includes a function to call the registered ocaml callback.

 ```c